mdn/browser-compat-data/docs/data-guidelines.md

 }
 ```

 The event handler `onfocus` is included in the `focus_event` entry.
-If an implementation doesn't support the event handler property, use `partial_implementation`.
+If an implementation doesn't support the event handler property, use `partial_implementation` with the note `"The <code>onfocus</code> event handler property is not supported."`.
+If an implementation doesn't support the event name, use `partial_implementation` with the note `"The <code>focus</code> event name is not supported."`.

 If a specification has two sections (the event handler property and the event name), add both specification links.

 This practice emerged through several discussions: